acheddir/acheddir.github.io/_posts/2024-05-19-swagger-is-being-removed-from-net-9.md

 ### Options for OpenAPI document customization

-There are also provided options for customizing the generated OpenAPI document :
+Numerous options are provided for customizing the generated OpenAPI document :
 - It can be customized by changing it's name, OpenAPI version, the route the OpenAPI document is served at.
 - It can be cached to avoid document generation on each HTTP request.
 - The access to an OpenAPI endpoint can be limited to only authorized users.

 ### Customizing with Transformers

-The OpenAPI document can also be customized with transformers, which is useful for scenarios like adding top-level information to the OpenAPI document, adding parameters to all operations, modifying descriptions of parameters, etc...
+The OpenAPI document can also be customized with transformers, which is useful for scenarios like adding top-level information to the OpenAPI document, adding parameters to all operations, modifying descriptions of parameters and so on.

 This sample from Microsoft's documentation demonstrates the use of a transformer to add JWT bearer-related schemes to the OpenAPI document's top level :